Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Aliasing artifacts in the ambiguity function

-However, we emphasize that, in practice, the above formulation of Lemma~\ref{lem:strict-no-aliasing} is unusable.
-Indeed, as exemplified in Figure~\ref{fig:toy-spectrum}, the strict band limit $\bandlimstrict(\testedloc, \sourceloc)$ typically yields infinity.
-A common practice is to instead define the band limit in a \emph{soft} manner, using a small tolerance threshold $\threshband$ rather than a strict zero in \eqref{eq:def-band-limit}.
-Yet, this intuitive approach lacks consistency to define a framework that connects with established \gls{ff} conventions, and is sensitive to the choice of $\threshband$.
-As detailed in Section~\ref{sec:chirp}, we address this matter by introducing a chirp-based compressive representation of the spectral content of $\matchspectrum(\paramfreq \seppar \mtest\sourceloc, \sourceloc)$, bridging our \gls{nf} framework with the classical \gls{ff} interpretation of grating lobes, and leading to design guidelines for \glspl{xla}. }
+In practice, however, the strict band limit used in Lemma~\ref{lem:strict-no-aliasing} is typically infinite, as illustrated in Figure~\ref{fig:toy-spectrum}.
+Instead, a common practice is to define} the band limit in a \emph{soft} manner, using a small tolerance threshold $\threshband$ rather than a strict zero in \eqref{eq:def-band-limit}.
+Yet, this intuitive approach lacks consistency with established \gls{ff} conventions, and is sensitive to the choice of $\threshband$.
+As detailed in Section~\ref{sec:chirp}, we address this matter by introducing a chirp-based compressive representation of the spectral content of $\matchspectrum(\paramfreq \seppar \mtest\sourceloc, \sourceloc)$.
+This representation bridges our \gls{nf} framework with the classical \gls{ff} interpretation of grating lobes, and supports design guidelines for \glspl{xla}.